Right To Education (RTE) The Right of Children to Free and Compulsory Education Act, 2009

 |Sl.
 No||3rd Last Digit Bowl||2nd Last Digit Bowl||Last Digit Bowl|

-9. After writing all the digits in the system, the process of lottery in the system will start by pressing a button ‘GENERATE LOTTERY’
+9. After writing all the digits within the system, the method of lottery within the system will start by pressing a button ‘GENERATE LOTTERY’

 Lottery Process (System Logic) for RTE Admissions:

 First Round of Allocation for candidates residing within the range of 1KM radius from the schools applied.

 - Generate List of Schools with no. of applications within the range of 1 KM radius.